Are you ready to join an organization where we focus on People First, have fun at work and make a difference in what we do?

-Strong verbal, written and interpersonal communication skills, with the ability to interface effectively with individuals at various levels
+Strong verbal, written and interpersonal communication skills, with the ability to interface effectively with diverse groups of people

 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 While performing the duties of this job, the employee is regularly required to talk or hear.
-The employee frequently is required to stand/sit; walk; use hands/fingers to handle or feel; and reach with hands and arms.
+The employee frequently is required to stand; walk; use hands to finger, handle or feel; and reach with hands and arms.
+May be walking over uneven terrain.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 We are committed to providing our greatest asset, our People, with as many perks and benefits as possible.
 Some benefits of working with us include:

 - Health & disability benefits (medical, dental, vision, short & long-term disability) - Life insurance - Generous 401(k) and Pension Plans - Paid Time Off - Robust Wellness Program - New Flexible Work Program - Tuition Reimbursement - So much more!

 Dairyland Power Cooperative is an equal opportunity employer.
 All applicants will be considered for employment without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran or disability status.